scMarth/mp3gainBatchNormalizer/ANDROID.md

 ### Tests:

-Before you attempt to normalize your music files, I recommend you to do the following tests:
+Before you attempt to normalize your music files, I recommend you to do the following test:

 Step 1.)
 Go to your *Most Played* and find a song that you will use as a test (preferrably one you don't really care about if it gets messed up)